 You may visit by private boat and camp overnight, but only at designated sites including Notch Point.

-- The park is remote and its hazardous coastline has large surf, 200 metre high cliffs, blowholes and dangerous marine animals
+- The park is remote and its hazardous coastline has large surf, 200m high cliffs, blowholes and dangerous marine animals.

 - Exercise extreme caution near cliff edges especially when fishing.
 Supervise children at all times.